hildebrandmw/SystemSnoop.jl/docs/src/proof-of-concept.md

 ![](assets/single.png)

 Let's unpack this a little.
 First, the `x`-axis of the figure represents sample number -
-`MemSnoop` was set to sample over two second periods.
+`SystemSnoop` was set to sample over two second periods.
 The `y`-axis roughly represents the virtual memory address with lower addresses on top and higher addresses on the bottom. (yes, I know this is backwards and will fix it eventually :(  ).
 Yellow indicates that a page was accessed (i.e. not idle) while purple indicates and idle page.